 Laptop not Charging?

 Is your laptop plugged in but not charging?
-Back it up and bring it to us before the battery is completely flat.
+When you have an urgent work assignment or school homework due soon and your laptop doesn’t turn on, it can be a major source of stress, especially if it’s your only computer and you don’t back up your files.
+Fortunately, the most common cause of this is a broken charger and they are easy to replace.
+Bring it to us before the battery is completely flat.
 You might need a new charger, new battery or board-level repair

 Is It a Broken Charger?